qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 where :math:'\omega_{n},S_{n}' are the rotation frequency and rate of the :math:'n^th' index of the Fourier-decomposed system operators in the Lindblad equation.
-Essentially, this value compares the rotation rate of a term in the master equation to how quickly that component affects the system.
+Essentially, this value compares the rotation rate of a term in the master equation to the strength with which that component affects the system.
 Large values mean that the component rotates quickly, relative to its contribution to the system motion, so that overall the movement averages out on larger timescales.
-Smaller values have the converse meaning, such that overall the quotient can be understood to be a sort of "negligibility factor," with higher values being more negligible.
-The value of "time_sense" sets the value above which terms will be ignored.
-The default value of this input is zero, but if it can be to arbitrary limits to more accurately recover the behavior of MESolve.
+Smaller values have the converse meaning, such that overall the quotient can be understood to be a  "negligibility factor," with higher values being more negligible.
+The value of the relative secular approximation sets the value above which terms will be ignored.
+The default value of this input is zero, but it can be set to higher values to more accurately recover the behavior of a system.

 .. plot:: guide/scripts/floquet_ex5.py
    :width: 4.0in